-Visual World has been built around the principles of what we call “The Well Formed Business Process” (WFBP).
+Visual World was built on the principles of what we call “The Well-Formed Business Process” (WFBP).
 This process was the result of some very deep thinking around the application of technology to business process.

 In The WFBP methodology, all business processes deliver value to a requesting entity.
 That value is created through a series of value-added process steps that apply or employ the intellectual and physical assets of the company.